M-arcus/cloudron-docs/docs/documentation/security.md

 ### Fail2Ban

-Fail2Ban read app log files and automatically block IPs.
-Be aware that Fail2Ban only works partially on Cloudron because most apps do not log failed authenticated attempts in a manner that Fail2Ban can parse (even if they did, the reverse proxy hides the remote IP).
+Fail2Ban reads app log files and automatically block IPs.
+Be aware that Fail2Ban only works partially on Cloudron because most apps do not log failed authenticated attempts in a manner that Fail2Ban can parse (even if they did, Cloudron's reverse proxy hides the remote IP).
 That said, Fail2Ban can be used to block brute force SSH logins by simply installing it:

 ```